 - Go to My Jobs to locate the contract

 - Choose Pay nothing and request a refund or Pay another amountwhen ending the contract

-If your freelancer or agency accepts the refund request
+If your freelancer accepts the refund request

-If your freelancer or agency disputes the escrow refund
+If your talent disputes the escrow refund

-As per the Fixed-Price Escrow Instructions, when your freelancer or agency submits a milestone for your approval, you have 14 days to review.
+When your talent or agency submits a milestone for your approval, you have 14 days to review and approve.
+This is set in the Fixed-Price Escrow Instructions.
 During this period, you can release the full payment, release a partial payment, or request changes to the work.
-If you do not take action, that is considered approval and funds will be automatically released to your freelancer or agency.
+You can also file a dispute.
+If you do not take any action within those 14 days, that is considered approval and funds will be automatically released to your freelancer or agency.